cltl/ma-communicative-robots/data/README.md

 An annotation of these utterances could define the tokens "my son" as making reference to a person who is a male child of me (the speaker).
 Similarly, the token "Sam" can be annotated as the name of a person.

-Similary, we can annotate certain areas in images as representing people of certain age or gender, surrounded by objects that are annotated with object labels.
+Similarly, we can annotate certain areas in images as representing people of certain age or gender, surrounded by objects that are annotated with object labels.
 By annotating segments in the signal with interpretation labels, we indicate that these segment **mention** things in signals.

 ### 5.2.
 Identities